johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts/CreatingAGalleryPage.md

-# Intro to BodilessJS Concepts

-## Creating a Gallery Page
+# Creating a Gallery Page

-This is a tutorial to introduce basic BodilessJS concepts.
 In this section you will learn how to work with BodilessJS to build a simple gallery page on a basic editable site.

 ![](./assets/GalleryPage.jpg)